Gagan-K-Shetty/devcontainers/README.md

-# devcontainers
+# Dev Container templates
-A repo to hold custom dev containers
+A repo to hold custom dev containers and sample devcontainer config files.